A presumed victim of Trafficking in Human Beings is identified

 In addition to that Reflection period by the Aliens Act may be granted to a foreign victim or witness of THB and related offences by a prosecutor or an investigator upon a prosecutor’s request.
 The reflection period may last from 30 to 60 days and has the purpose of allowing the person concerned to decide whether he/she wishes to co-operate with the investigative authority or prosecution.
 The Aliens Act stipulates that the Prosecutor’s Office or an investigative authority shall notify the person of the services offered during this period and the possibility and conditions for issuing a temporary residence permit for the purpose of participation in criminal proceedings or international protection.

-A third-country national may be granted a temporary residence permit in order to participate in criminal proceedings if he/she is a victim or a witness in a criminal procedure initiated for the commission of THB or a related offence.
 The duration of the temporary residence permit is from six to 12 months, renewable for up to a year at a time.
 The temporary residence permit may be revoked when the criminal proceedings are terminated, or if the person is no longer contributing to the clarification of facts relating to the criminal offence, or has voluntarily and on his/ her own initiative renewed contacts with the suspected or accused persons.

 Is the victim willing to report a crime and take part in criminal proceedings?